-HEALTH OFFICIALS ISSUE BLUE-GREEN ALGAE BLOOM ALERT FOR MANDARIN POINT, ST JOHNS RIVER, DUVAL COUNTY.
+HEALTH OFFICIALS ISSUE BLUE-GREEN ALGAE BLOOM ALERT FOR MANDARIN POINT (ST. JOHNS RIVER, DUVAL COUNTY)

+Contact:

-Contact: Samantha Epstein Samantha.epstein@flhealth.gov 904-253-2276
+Samantha Epstein Samantha.Epstein@flhealth.gov 904-253-2276

-Jacksonville, FL - The Florida Department of Health in Duval County has issued a Health Alert for the presence of harmful blue-green algal toxins in the St Johns River.
-This is in response to a water sample taken on July 27, 2021.
-The public should exercise caution in and around the St Johns River in and around Mandarin Point and adjacent areas.
+Jacksonville, FL - The Florida Department of Health in Duval County has issued a health alert for the presence of harmful blue-green algal toxins in the St. Johns River at the Mandarin Point vicinity (this alert is in response to a water sample taken on September 13th, 2022).

+The public should exercise caution in and around the St. Johns River area, at Mandarin Point.
 Residents and visitors are advised to take the following precautions:

-- Do not drink, swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom. - Wash your skin and clothing with soap and water if you have contact with algae or discolored or smelly water. - Keep pets away from the area.
-Waters where there are algae blooms are not safe for animals.
+- Do not drink, swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom. - Wash your skin and clothing with soap and water if you have contact with algae, discolored water or smelly water. - Keep pets away from the area.
+Water containing algae blooms are not safe for animals.
 Pets and livestock should have a different source of water when algae blooms are present. - Do not cook or clean dishes with water contaminated by algae blooms.
 Boiling the water will not eliminate the toxins. - Eating fillets from healthy fish caught in freshwater lakes experiencing blooms is safe.
-Rinse fish fillets with tap or bottled water, throw out the guts and cook fish well. - Do not eat shellfish in waters with algae blooms.
+Rinse fish fillets with tap or bottled water; dispose of fish innards and cook fish thoroughly. - Do not eat shellfish from waters with algae blooms.